Emotions and the Gut

-In this month’s series, Eva Clark talks about how our emotions influence our gut through our molecules of emotion called neuropeptides.
+In this month’s series, Eva Clark talks about our emotions, gut health, and MS. She addresses how our emotions influence our gut through our ‘molecules of emotion’ called neuropeptides.
 One of the impactful emotions that can ‘eat’ at us for months and even years is regret.
 In this month’s Creating Health Series, she takes us through an exercise to release regret.

 What is regret?